turingschool/mod0_student_resources/tovar_ricardo_resources.md

-So far some of my `favorite resources` include:
+I'm still new to all of this so I'm still trying to figure out how to do better research.
+But so far some of my `favorite resources` include:

 1. [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)